ssbc/ssb-meta-feeds/README.md

 Exposed via the internal API.

+### `isValid(msg, hmacKey)`

+_Validate a single meta feed message._

+Extracts the `contentSection` from the given `msg` object and calls `validateSingle()` to perform validation checks.

+If provided, the `hmacKey` is also given as input to the `validateSingle()` function call. `hmacKey` may be `null` or a valid HMAC key supplied as a `Buffer` or `string`.

+The response is a boolean: `true` if validation is successful, `false` if validation fails in any way.
+Note that this function does not return the underlying cause of the validation failure.

 ### `validateSingle(contentSection, hmacKey)`

-_Validate a single meta feed message according to the criteria defined in the [specification](https://github.com/ssb-ngi-pointer/ssb-meta-feed-spec#usage-of-bendy-butt-feed-format)._
+_Validate a single meta feed message `contentSection` according to the criteria defined in the [specification](https://github.com/ssb-ngi-pointer/ssb-meta-feed-spec#usage-of-bendy-butt-feed-format)._

 `contentSection` must be an array of `content` and `contentSignature`.
 If a `string` is provided (representing an encrypted message, for instance) an error will be returned; an encrypted `contentSection` cannot be validated.